 Is Hong Kong as expensive as people say?

 In a word, no. Of course, it’s not Vietnam or Cambodia but if you stay away from the booze (come on, you can do it – it’s only 3 days!) and eat wisely, you can certainly get by on $30 USD a day including cheap accommodation (Chingkat mansions – suitably disgusting and about $8 a night, bargain), public transport and entrance fees.

 What language do people speak in Hong Kong?

-Strictly speaking its Cantonese but realistically it’s Hong Kongese, their own take on Cantonese.
-However, due to HK being the 4 largest financial centre in the world English is widespread and communication, generally, won’t be a problem.
+Strictly speaking it’s Cantonese but realistically it’s Hong Kongese, their own take on Cantonese.
+However, due to HK being the 4 largest financial center in the world English is widespread and communication, generally, won’t be a problem.

 How do I get around Hong Kong?